-Student self-analysis and evaluation will be completed within a three-week period.
-In this Classroom-Based Assessment, students will engage in, and document the three areas of activity which contribute to the generation of their evidence of learning and achievement:
+Research and development will be completed within a three-week period.
+In this Classroom-Based Assessment, students will engage in, and document the three areas of activity which will contribute to the generation of their evidence of learning and achievement:

-- 1. Self-analysis of coursework elements
+- 1. research and analysis

-- 2. Making judgements
+- 2. exploring concepts

-- 3. Communicating their Classroom-Based Assessment
+- 3. communicating their Classroom-Based Assessment.